bowbahdoe/microhttp-todobackend/README.md

 There is some repetition in the code and a few things that aren't maximally efficient.
 The goals here were to showcase usage of microhttp in a "real" scenario and to show a bit of what the world is like without annotations, databind, or other such magic.

+With that context, feedback is welcome.
+Make an issue with what you think should be different or you think is suboptimal.